 Given a blank check to go after the president, Mueller cast a wide net, and all indications are that his team is now pulling that net in and tying up loose ends, prosecuting anyone they can catch before preparing the final report.

 Those who think Mueller will wrap up his operation within weeks may yet be disappointed.
 The nature of Michael Flynn’s cooperation with the special counsel is yet to be disclosed – if it ever will be – and more charges may be in the pipeline, indictments of individuals not widely known to the general public but involved with Flynn’s secretive work for the Turkish government.
-Meanwhile, Robert Mueller appears no closer to pinning a Russian conspiracy on the president than he was when he first accepted his appointment.We value your comments!
-Please weigh in on our comment section below.
+Meanwhile, Robert Mueller appears no closer to pinning a Russian conspiracy on the president than he was when he first accepted his appointment.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com